U Memo 19-2Posted on Aug 31, 2018 in Informal Opinions - UIPA Opinions

 August 31, 2018

-Section 92F-12(a)(14), HRS, requires that certain information about Hawaii State employees and those of the various counties is automatically public, including the name, compensation (but only the salary range for employees covered by or included in chapter 76, and sections 302A-602 to 302A-640, and 302A-701, or bargaining unit (8)), and job title.
+Section 92F-12(a)(14), HRS, requires that certain information about State and County employees is automatically public, including the name, compensation (but only the salary range for employees covered by or included in chapter 76, and sections 302A-602 to 302A-640, and 302A-701, or bargaining unit (8)), and job title.
 Requester made a record request to the Hawaii County Department of Human Resources (HR-H) for the names, compensation, and job titles of all full-time County employees.

 HR-H explained that, for some bargaining unit 1 and 11 employees covered by or included in chapter 76, HRS (Hawaii’s civil service law), there was no true salary range corresponding to those positions, but only one exact salary for each pay range.
 Therefore, in its response as to those specific employees, HR-H disclosed each employee’s job title and exact salary without the employee’s name.
 Specifically, Hawaii County’s Public Workers bargaining unit 1 and Hawaii Fire Fighters Association bargaining unit 11 employees are covered by chapter 76, HRS, but for some employees, there is only one salary for a particular pay range.
 Thus, only the exact salaries and not the employee names were disclosed because HR-H believed disclosure of both would constitute a clearly unwarranted invasion of the personal privacy of the employees in those positions.